IQ Archive

 November 2, 2025

-10 Surprising Signs of High Intelligence (Backed by Science)
+10 Surprising Signs of High Intelligence (Backed Completely by Science)

-Are you smarter than you think?
-Science suggests that night owls, worriers, and messy people might actually possess higher cognitive processing speeds.
+Are you genuinely far smarter than you think?
+Hard cognitive science strongly suggests that extreme night owls, chronic worriers, and highly messy people might actually possess significantly higher cognitive processing speeds.

 Read More →